eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-rql.md

 **Comparison of other data types**

-{% include note.html content="Please note that the comparison of other data types is is supported by the API, but it
+{% include note.html content="Please note that the comparison of other data types is supported by the API, but it
     only supports comparison of same data types, and does not do any conversion during comparison." %}